-Review and revise/update existing Public Outreach Plan (POP)

-The CMMPO POP details CMMPO staff public outreach procedures used during TIP, UPWP, and LRTP development.
-These procedures are designed for compliance with the FAST Act and include consultations with agencies responsible for land use management, natural resources protection, historic preservation, environmental justice, and travel and tourism.
-The staff reviews the CMMPO POP annually to ensure that its procedures are effective, and to implement lessons learned regarding traditional and non-traditional public outreach best practices and MassDOT ODCR guidance.
-Moreover, the CMMPO POP public review process includes both, traditional outreach strategies and virtual public involvement opportunities.

-Review and revise/update existing WRTA Public Participation Plan (PPP)

-The CMRPC Transit staff prepared a new WRTA PPP that was adopted by the WRTA Advisory Board in FFY 2019, in accordance with Federal Transit Administration (FTA) requirements.
-Staff will continue to administer public participation activities for the WRTA specific to its ongoing service planning process, and will assist WRTA Administrative staff in other public participation activities.
-Virtual public involvement opportunities will be available along with other public outreach formats for the public review of the WRTA PPP.

-Review and Refine Public Outreach Methods, including virtual public involvement

-Staff will continue to provide maximum feasible opportunities for public participation in the transportation planning process.
-Virtual formats present a unique opportunity to increase the CMMPO's reach, as such, public outreach methods should include online and virtual opportunities, including virtual public meetings, applications and other easy to use platforms.
-Staff will also continue to maintain and expand the network of diverse organizations that participate in CMMPO and WRTA activities.

-CMMPO/WRTA Staff Development and Training

-Continue training (and learning from) staff experiences and public outreach state of the practice information, including participation on FHWA.
-Every Day Counts (EDC)-6 webinars and peer exchanges, and with MassDOT EDC-6 Public Outreach Committee.

-Outreach to Traditionally Underserved Groups and Populations

-Staff will continue to identify and evaluate the performance of public participation initiatives that improve overall access to essential services.
-Staff will continue to conduct outreach to groups and populations that are traditionally underserved or have had a more limited involvement in the transportation planning process.

-Preparation of Newsletter Articles & Website/Social Media Information on CMMPO and WRTA activities

-Continue with newsletter article preparation for inclusion in CMRPC electronic newsletters.
+- Review and revise/update existing Public Participation Plan (PPP): The CMMPO POP details the CMMPO public outreach procedures used during TIP, UPWP, and LRTP development.
+These procedures are designed for compliance with the Bipartisan Infrastructure Law (BIL) and include consultations with agencies responsible for land use management, natural resources protection, historic preservation, environmental justice, and travel and tourism.
+Staff reviews the CMMPO PPP annually to ensure that its procedures are effective, and to implement lessons learned regarding traditional and non-traditional public outreach best practices and MassDOT ODCR's guidance.
+Moreover, the CMMPO PPP public review process includes both, traditional outreach strategies and virtual public involvement opportunities. - Review and revise/update existing WRTA Public Participation Plan (PPP): The CMRPC Transit staff prepared a new WRTA PPP that was adopted by the WRTA Advisory Board in May 2021, in accordance with FTA requirements.
+Staff will continue to administer public participation activities for the WRTA specific to its ongoing service planning process and will assist WRTA Administrative staff in other public participation activities.
+Virtual public involvement opportunities will be available along with other public outreach formats for the public review of the WRTA PPP. - Review and Refine Public Outreach Methods: Staff will continue to provide maximum feasible opportunities for public participation in the transportation planning process, including virtual public meetings.
+Staff will also continue to maintain and expand the network of diverse organizations that participate in CMMPO and WRTA activities. - CMMPO/WRTA Staff Development and Training: Continue training (and learning from) staff experiences and public outreach state of the practice information, including participation on FHWA EDC-6 webinars and peer exchanges, and with MassDOT EDC-6 Virtual Public Involvement Committee. - Outreach to Traditionally Underserved and Underrepresented Communities: Staff will continue to identify and evaluate the performance of public participation initiatives that improve overall access to essential services.
+Staff will continue to conduct outreach to groups and populations that are traditionally underserved or have had a more limited involvement in the transportation planning process. - Preparation of Newsletter Articles & Website/Social Media Information on CMMPO and WRTA activities: Continue with newsletter article preparation for inclusion in CMRPC electronic newsletters.
 Develop contents for social media presence and update the CMRPC website.